 In some organizations, processes reside in multiple software tools and papers.
 Most commonly, emails, spreadsheets, and project boards.
 Gathering data for an audit from different tools is a lot of mind-numbing manual work.
 It also invites errors and might skew the reports of the audit.

-Process audits are easier in Kissflow Process with readily available reports that have in-depth details about the process.
-You can audit all processes in your organization with a tap of a button.
-Take a free trial and see what you can do with Kissflow Process.
+Process audits are easier in Kissflow, with readily available reports that have in-depth details about the process.
+You can audit all processes in your organization with a button.